 Epson is a global leader in printers, projectors, and imaging technology.
 As a Vendor Central brand, Epson faced limited visibility into keyword-level demand, making it difficult to allocate advertising spend efficiently and identify true growth opportunities.

-Nectar restructured Epson’s Amazon advertising strategy using search query performance insights and iDerive analytics.
-The result was a 153% increase in ad-attributed sales with nearly flat ad spend, driven by disciplined analysis of gaps in search term strategy and shifting towards a surgical allocation of ad $ against these untapped market opportunties
+Nectar restructured Epson’s Amazon advertising strategy using Brand Search Query Performance insights and iDerive analytics.
+The result was a 153% increase in ad-attributed sales with only a 3% increase in ad spend, driven by disciplined demand alignment and budget reallocation.

 Ad-attributed sales increased by 153%.